AkashRajpurohit/git-sync/README.md

 #### Unix-based Systems

-You can set up periodic backups using cron jobs.
+You can set up periodic backups using [cron jobs or systemD timers](https://akashrajpurohit.com/blog/systemd-timers-vs-cron-jobs/?ref=git-sync).
 For example, to back up your repositories every day at 12:00 AM, you can add the following cron job:

 ```bash
 0 0 * * * /path/to/git-sync